gensyn/task_tracker/README.md

 > **Note:** Tags and notification intervals require you to implement filtering logic in your own automations.
 >
 > **Override fields:** When an override helper is selected, its current value takes precedence over the configured option.
 If the helper is `unavailable` or `unknown`, the configured value is used as a fallback.
-Override values react to helper state changes in real time, allowing non-admin users to adjust task behaviour through dashboard tiles or scripts without needing access to integration settings.
+Override values react to helper state changes in real time, allowing non-admin users to adjust task behavior through dashboard tiles or scripts without needing access to integration settings.

 ---